§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-6-2-2] Cancel Permission VP Last Request fee checks

-Account executing the method MUST have the required estimated transaction fees in its account, else transaction MUST abort.
+Fee payer MUST have the required estimated transaction fees in its account, else transaction MUST abort.

 § [MOD-PERM-MSG-6-3] Cancel Permission VP Last Request execution